 - And, any other medication that you typically use (do not assume that it is available in Belize)

 If you have any medical problems or conditions that could be significant in a field situation, you probably should not be at Caracol.
 Please see the Project Directors well in advance of departure if you have any medical concerns.
 A medical kit containing most material for minor problems is maintained at the site.
 However, there are no doctors or nurses in residence.
 Professional medical care can be hours away.
 Please also note that malaria, beef worm, and chiclero’s ulcer occur within the vicinity of Caracol and that any project member has the possibility of “acquiring” such an illness.
 All are treatable but are painful and costly to treat.
-Simple precautions will help keep these illnesses from becoming a problem.
+Simple precautions like preventive treatment, long sleeve shirts, long pants, and insect repellents are important.

 *Note: It is very important for each student to obtain travelers insurance.
-You can find this at www.statravel.com
+Please work with Study Abroad.

-- one or two line levels line level string
+- one or two line levels and line level string

 - plumb bob